Alfred Pennyworth: Post-Crisis and Zero Hour

 In the Knightfall story arc, Alfred watches helplessly as Batman slowly crumbles under the pressure of fighting every escaped criminal in Arkham Asylum, who were set free by Bane.
 When Bane breaks Batman's back, Alfred tries to treat the injury, but Batman remains paraplegic and a wheelchair user.

 During the events of Knightquest, Alfred accompanies Bruce to England and becomes enraged when he insists on endangering his own health.
 This is the culmination of several weeks of Bruce's self-destructive behavior, and when Bruce returns to Gotham City, Alfred remains in England, after tendering his resignation.
 He spends some time vacationing in Antarctica and the Bahamas before returning to England, aware that Bruce would respect his choice and not actively try to look for him.
 Dick Grayson tracks him down several months later and convinces him to return to Wayne Manor after the two thwart a terrorist attack on the Channel Tunnel.
-In that story, it is revealed he had walked out of his own wedding years earlier after his fiancé, Joanna Clark, was revealed to have been cheating on him for months beforehand.
+In that story, it is revealed Alfred had walked out of his own wedding years earlier after his fiancé, Joanna Clark, was revealed to have been cheating on him for months beforehand.
 During a reunion with Joanna, she claims that her son Derek is actually Alfred's son rather than the son of her now-deceased lover and former husband, but after Derek is killed by terrorists Joanna admits that this was a lie to get Alfred's help.
 The matter resolved, Alfred decides to return to Gotham; having lived separate from the world for years in Wayne Manor, his time on holiday leads him to conclude that ordinary people let their emotions run deep but their understanding of themselves is shallow, choosing to return to Gotham now that Bruce has acknowledged his limits and resolved to control his destiny.

-His resourcefulness comes to the fore in the No Man's Land storyline, especially in Legends of the Dark Knight #118.
+Alfred's resourcefulness comes to the fore in the No Man's Land storyline, especially in Legends of the Dark Knight #118.
 Batman goes missing for weeks, leaving Alfred alone to watch his city for him.
 He uses his skills as an actor, storyteller, medic, and spy to survive and collect information on the recently destroyed Gotham City.
 Alfred even uses hand-to-hand combat in a rare one-panel fight sequence between him and a pair of slavers that ends with his rescue by Batman.